Sammy 'The Bull' Gravano reflects on Mafia, legendary hit and what’s changed in new podcast

 CLICK HERE TO GET THE FOX NEWS APP

 "Everything changes, all the time," Gravano said.
-"Wwhether it is families, politics -- change is a constant."
+"Whether it is families, politics -- change is a constant."

 Follow Eric Shawn on Twitter, @EricShawnTV.
 And watch "Riddle: The Search For James.
 R. Hoffa" exclusively on our streaming service, Fox Nation.
 Three episodes about the Hoffa hunt are currently available on Fox Nation, with a new one coming early 2021.
 Gravano’s podcast: Sammythebull.com/links